TIY-Rails-1507/Rails/testing/43_views.md

   end
 end
 ```
 Note the use of `team.rank.to_s`.
 Without that `assert_select` would have assumed we were giving it a number of elements to find.
-However in this case we would have given it a fraction e.f. find elements with this css selector, "span[name='team_rank']" and there should be 92.86 of them!
+However in this case we would have given it a fraction.
+This would have translated to - find elements with this css selector, "span[name='team_rank']" and there should be 92.86 of them!
 It is no wonder that if you remove the `to_s` you get the following error:

 ```
 ArgumentError: I don't understand what you're trying to match